Michaelt293/isotope/README.md

 ## Contributions

-Please report bugs and feature suggestions using the issue tracker (https://github.com/Michaelt293/isotope/issues).
+Please report bugs and feature suggestions using the [issue tracker](https://github.com/Michaelt293/isotope/issues).
 Pull requests are welcome and will be merged provided they improve Isotope.
+Suggestions or questions about Isotope can also be directed towards the [Gitter room](https://gitter.im/Michaelt293/isotope).

 ## Author